tytydraco/yessleep/out/I_was_famous_for_nine_terrible_days_and_you_dont_remember_the_unspeakable_things_that_you_did.md

 “None of them notice a thing,” Heath said.

 I paused, searching for a good response, but I had none.
-Heath was right.
-The receptionist hadn’t even clocked me at the desk until I’d asked for assistance two or three times.
+The strange man was right.
+The receptionist hadn’t even clocked me at the desk earlier.
+Not until I’d asked for assistance two or three times.
 Her disdain was immeasurable, likely due to the continuous influx of hopeful musicians who strolled through those ever-revolving doors.
 I was simply a forgettable face in the mix.
+And I didn’t realise that was a privilege.

 “Who are you, Heath?”
 I asked.
 “You don’t work here, so why are you sitting in this lobby?”